BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This works the same as `give` event, but it puts the items in a chest at specified location.
-The first argument is a location, the second argument is a list of items, like in `give` event.
+This works the same as `give` action, but it puts the items in a chest at specified location.
+The first argument is a location, the second argument is a list of items, like in `give` action.
 If the chest is full, the items will be dropped on the ground.
 The chest can be any other block with inventory, i.e. a hopper or a dispenser.
-BetonQuest will log an error to the console when this event is fired but there is no chest at specified location.
+BetonQuest will log an error to the console when this action is fired but there is no chest at specified location.

 !!! example
     ```YAML